Editor’s Note: This article was originally published on BlackYouthProject.com and is reposted with permission.

 As the woman exited the train car, she told me that she just wanted to feel my coat, and mockingly repeated that she wouldn’t touch me as she got off the train.

-Her response to my refusal felt like a not-so-creative way to tell me that she did not agree with a Black woman having agency over her body, and I hopped on Twitter to voice my outrage.
+Her response to my refusal felt like a not-so-creative way to tell me she didn’t agree with a Black woman having agency over her body.
+I hopped on Twitter to voice my outrage.
 Her actions weren’t surprising, and it wasn’t out of character compared to other white people I had come across, but I wanted to know: how many Black women have had similar experiences and how often?
-So I asked.

 This wasn’t the first time something like this has happened to me.
 I attended a concert on New Year’s Eve and a drunk white woman decided it was her duty to fix my collar.
 No permission.
 She did not let me know that my collar was waving to everyone first.
 I remember feeling her fingers brush the back of my neck out of the blue, just because she thought she had the right to.